ABERCONWY BOROUGH COUNCIL ~

 ARMS: Per chevron embattled and per pale Argent and Sable three Towers twin-turreted all counterchanged.

-SUPPORTERS: On either side a Dragon Argent murally crowned and charged with seven Gouttes Sable breathing Flames proper and langued Gules.
+SUPPORTERS: On either side a Dragon Argent murally crowned and charged with seven Gouttes Sable breathing flames proper and langued Gules.

 Motto 'ONI HEUIR NI FEDIR' - He who does not sow does not reap.